hngu/appfinity/src/frontend/apps/sandbox/README.md

   - Handling text input for numeric values - what if the user enters blank?
   - To subtract days: `d.setDate(d.getDate() - 1)`
 - React Render
+  - React team wants to retire the term "Virtual DOM" and instead use "value UI".
+React manages/changes it like any other variable.
   - In normal rendering, if the parent component re-renders, its children will also rerender!
   - use `React.memo` or `useMemo` to memoize expensive child components and only rerender when props change.
   - Use `useMemo` to cache an expensive calculation result.
 It can take a list of dependencies to update the calculation when the dependencies change